tpastorini/MultimediaSystems/README.md

 ![Alt MultimediaSystems_VentanaInternaClasses](/DefinicionClasesVentanaInterna.png)

+##### Ventana Interna's class.

 A VentanaInternal's object contains a LienzoImagen2D's object which allow to apply image transformations and drawing.
-VentanaInternaImagen, VentanaInternaCamara and VentanaInternaVideo classes inherit from VentanaInterna class.
+VentanaInternaImagen, VentanaInternaCamara and VentanaInternaVLCPlayer classes inherit from VentanaInterna class.

-##### Ventana Interna's class.
 ##### Establecer Tam Lienzo's class.

+This class allows users to create an drawinf area with specific or a default dimensions: width (px) and height (px).

 ##### Panel Relleno's class.

+Contains different types of  shape filling.
+It means without fill, one color fill or gradient fill (vertical/horizontal).

 ##### Redimensión Lienzo's class.

+This class allows to change dimensions of your drawing area.